robertocarta/ezonzoapi/README.md

 ### Further notes
 This is a draft.
 It was constrained by my time availability, my covid (hich kept me company during the development) and the ~5 hours indication (although it took me more), so nothing here is up to production standards.
 Among other issues:
-- there is no infrastructure code
+- there is no infrastructure code, and services should be properly integrated (stage name is hardcoded, for instance)
 - security wasn't thought through
 - no database optimisation
 - tests only cover happy paths